Pardon My Sarong: Production

 Pardon My Sarong was filmed at Universal Studios from March 2 through April 28, 1942.
 The film's original draft, dated July 19, 1941, was titled Road to Montezuma.

 The Ink Spots performed in this movie and were portrayed as waiters.
 "Do I Worry?" was a feature for lead tenor Bill Kenny and 2nd tenor Deek Watson was featured on "Shout Brother Shout" singing the lead part and playing trumpet.
 The famous dance group Tip, Tap and Toe danced during the nightclub scene.

+The film contains a famous burlesque routine, "The Tree Of Truth".
+If you tell a lie while standing under a certain tree, something terrible will happen to you.
+Costello is skulled by a coconut with every lie he tells, and at the end he is neck-deep in coconuts.

 World premiere

 The film premiered in Costello's hometown of Paterson, New Jersey at a benefit for St. Anthony's Church.

 Box-office

 This film was Universal's number two grosser of 1942, bringing in $2.2 million according to Variety.

 Home media

 This film has been released twice on DVD.
-The first time, on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection.
+The first time, on The Best of Abbott and Costello Volume One, on February 10, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.